 - Become a Belayer

-- For a novice climber who wants to gain the basic skills, there is a belay class offered at the climbing wall.
-This class teaches people to belay so that they can belay other individuals up the climbing wall.
+- For a novice climber who wants to gain the basic skills, we offer belay classes at the climbing wall.
+These classes teach people to either top rope belay or lead belay so that they can belay other individuals up the climbing wall.
 Upon completion of the class, individuals may take their test any time except days in which they receive significant instruction.
-The belay class involves a fee of $10.00 and is available for registration through WVUGo.
+Top rope belay classes ($10) and lead belay classes ($25) are available for registration through WVUGo.

 Participants can only use their own harness and shoes at the climbing wall.
 Participants must use the climbing wall’s belay devices and ropes for climbing.